List of Via Rail rolling stock: Renaissance

-A GE P42DC with ten Renaissance coaches laying over in Toronto.
+A GE P42DC with ten Renaissance coaches stabled in Toronto.

-The Renaissance fleet was originally built by Alstom in the mid-1990s for the proposed Nightstar overnight service between the United Kingdom and continental Europe through the Channel Tunnel.
-Via acquired the entire fleet in 2000 for C$130 million after the Nightstar concept was abandoned.
-Via entered the cars into service in 2002.
-Presently, two sets are in service: two on the Ocean, overnight between Montreal and Halifax, the two used on the Quebec City - Ottawa corridor have been withdrawn in favor of the newer SCV-42-led Venture trainsets.
+The Renaissance fleet was built by Metropolitan-Cammell in 1995 and 1996 for the proposed Nightstar overnight service between the United Kingdom and continental Europe through the Channel Tunnel.
+Via acquired the entire fleet in 2000 for C$130 million after the Nightstar concept was abandoned and entered the cars into service in the summer of 2002.
+The cars were built to a narrower British loading gauge than North American equipment, and dedicated transition cars are required to couple them to conventional stock.